AI Influencers & Likeness

 Definition

-This service uses an AI-generated spokesperson or a digital version of the owner or team so the brand can publish face-led content without needing someone on camera every day.[1]
+This service uses an AI spokesperson or approved digital likeness so your brand can publish face-led content consistently without requiring daily filming from internal staff.[1]

 Current use